An A-Z Travel Guide to Auckland on $10 or less .....

 (Updated January 2019)

 Ambury Regional Park - visit the small working farm for free and get up close to dairy cows, sheep, pigs, goats and turkeys.
 There are walking tracks, BBQs and basic camping facilities (no camp kitchen).
 Please note there are no rubbish bins at the park so you need to take all rubbish away with you.
 Camping charges are $15 per adult, it's a convenient place to camp if you need to get to/from the airport.
 Ambury is located 20 minutes drive south of down town Auckland.

-Camping in Auckland Regional Parks is inexpensive, there are numerous campgrounds across the city, purchase a one year camping pass for regular stays.
+Camping in Auckland Regional Parks is inexpensive, there are numerous campgrounds as well as baches and lodges across the city.

 Auckland Art Gallery, corner Kitchener and Wellesley Streets - There are usually around 800 artworks on display from a collection of 15,000.
 Artworks are on display over four floors and there's also a cafe (level 1) and gallery shop (ground floor).
 (Farewell to the flower chandelier, it opened for the last time in November 2013).

 Auckland For Kids - Not everything on Auckland For Kids fits the under $10 category but it lists indoor and outdoor playgrounds, skate parks, ice cream shops, and has a 'What's On' section.